codekaya/Aligned_duel/README.md

 ## Description

-**Aligned Fighters** is a blockchain-integrated game built with React on the frontend and Rust on the backend.
-It leverages zero-knowledge proofs (zk-SNARKs) to ensure fair play and allows winners to mint a unique NFT upon victory.
+**Aligned Fighters** Aligned Fighters is a blockchain-integrated multiplayer game built with React on the frontend and Rust on the backend.
+Players stake real value to engage in strategic turn-based duels.
+Each action is recorded and verified using zero-knowledge proofs (zk-SNARKs) to ensure fairness and integrity.
+Winners claim the staked amount and mint a unique NFT, with all transactions processed on the Ethereum Holesky testnet via the Aligned Layer protocol.

 ### Features

+- **Stake-Based Duels**: Players can stake various amounts or play for free.
-- **Multiplayer Turn-Based Battles**: Engage in strategic fights against other players.
+- **Turn-Based Combat**: Engage in strategic battles with attack and hide options.
-- **Chance-Based Attacks**: Each attack has a 50% chance of being valid, adding excitement to every move.
+- **Chance-Based Outcomes**: Attacks have a 60% chance of success, hides have strategic benefits.
-- **Unique Characters**: Choose from a roster of characters, each with unique stats and abilities.
+- **Zero-Knowledge Proofs**: Game integrity verified using zk-SNARKs with the SP1 prover.
-- **Blockchain Integration**: Interact with Ethereum blockchain networks for NFT minting.
+- **Blockchain Integration**: Transactions and NFT minting on the Ethereum Holesky testnet via Aligned Layer.
-- **Zero-Knowledge Proofs**: Ensure fair play by verifying game outcomes without revealing private data.
+- **Unique NFTs for Winners**: Victorious players mint exclusive NFTs as trophies.

 ---